 In 1983, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where she was renamed as the Thor.

-In 1999, she was reacquired by McAllister Towing and Transportation of New York, New York.
+In 1999, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Mary L. McAllister.